DataResearchLabs/sql_scripts/mssql/data_validation/how_to_use_basic_script.md

 ### Step 5 - Execute the Basic Data Validation Script
 <details><summary>Expand if you would like to see how to execute the basic script, step-by-step...</summary><br>

-Here are the steps to execute the basic script in Oracle SQL Developer (typical output shown in the screenshot below).
+Here are the steps to execute the basic script in SSMS (typical output shown in the screenshot below).
 1. Open SSMS (or equivalent SQL Editor)
 2. Blue Dot #1 - You must load the basic validation script into SSMS (or equivalent IDE)
 3. Blue Dot #2 - Be sure to click the "Text Output" toggle button (or equivalent in other IDEs) so that all test cases will output to a single text document on screen (**not** as 66 separate grids)